-5. Sensitivity Analysis
+5. Sensitivity analysis

 To illustrate how changes in travel time affect tour characteristics as well as VHT/VKT, a sensitivity analysis based on a real-world situation2 and tour data reported in the literature is performed.
-Tour data from different cities indicate that the average number of stops per tour in urban areas is equal or greater than 5 stops per tour: approximately 6 in Calgary (Hunt and Stefan, 2005), 5.6 in Denver (Holguin-Veras and Patil, 2005), and 6.2 in Amsterdam (Vleugel and Janic, 2004).
+Tour data from different cities indicate that the average number of stops per tour in urban areas is equal or greater than five stops per tour: approximately 6 in Calgary (Hunt and Stefan, 2005), 5.6 in Denver (Holguin-Veras and Patil, 2005), and 6.2 in Amsterdam (Vleugel and Janic, 2004).
 Customer service is highly related to the number of operations to be performed and the number of pallets/packages to be loaded/unloaded; service time can be as short as a few minutes (package delivery).
-In Amsterdam, unloading/loading time per stop is 21 minutes on average; LTL data from Sydney indicate a median stop time 30 minutes and an average time of approximately 40 minutes (Figliozzi et al., 2007).
+In Amsterdam, unloading/loading time per stop is 21 min on average; LTL data from Sydney indicate a median stop time 30 min and an average time of approximately 40 min (Figliozzi et al., 2007).

-Routing scenarios were constructed assuming a service area of 39.5 square kilometers containing 30 customers, a maximum tour duration of eight hours (w = 8), three different round trip distances to the depot ($2\overline{r} = 25$, 50, and 75 kilometers), four different coefficient of variations (v = 0.0, 0.2, 0.4, and 0.6), and four customer service times ranging from 15 to 60 minutes ($t_o + t_u \overline{q} = 15$, 30, and 45 minutes).
+Routing scenarios were constructed assuming a service area of 39.5 km2 containing 30 customers, a maximum tour duration of 8 h (w = 8), three different round trip distances to the depot ($2\bar{r}$ = 25,50, and 75 km), four different coefficient of variations (v = 0.0,0.2,0.4, and 0.6), and four customer service times ranging from 15 to 60 min (t_o + $t_u\bar{q}$ = 15,30, and 45 min).
 The coefficient z was set to a 1.64 value.
-Tours were designed using a construction and improvement routing heuristics for three average speeds: 50, 25 and 12.5 km/hr.
-When congestion sets in, routes must be redesigned to satisfy tour duration constraints as indicated by expressions (4), (5), and (11).
+Tours were designed using a construction and improvement routing heuristics for three average speeds: 50, 25, and 12.5 km/h.
+When congestion sets in, routes must be redesigned to satisfy tour duration constraints as indicated by expressions 4, 5, and 11.
 Routes were built using a VRP construction and improvement heuristic that provides solutions within 3% of the best solutions for standard benchmark VRP instances with time window constraint (Figliozzi, 2008a).
-Using linear regression expression (1) was estimated and the regression fit was $R^2 = 0.97$.
+Using linear regression expression (1) was estimated and the regression fit was R^2 = 0.97.